davidwilemski/Bus/README.md

 Bus is a small commandline script that pulls down and parses Ann Arbor's AATA current bus schedule.

+##Async Branch
+The `async` branch is built on top of Tornado's `ioloop` and uses asynchronous http requests using Tornado's `httpclient` instead of the Requests module.
+This allows asynchronous code to take advantage of this module without blocking.

 ##Usage

     jackmac:~ jackwink$ bus 2